t-nician/llds-protocol/README.md

 ---

 I'm going to try and make clones of the client in other languages.\
-I might only have the server be in Rust since it works on any device\
+I might only have the server be in Rust since it works on any device.\
 <sup> (as long as I setup the OS specific libraries and functions that would not exist in other OS's) </sup>